Ruins of a Crusader and Ottoman period hilltop fortress in the Upper Western Galilee near Kibbutz Yehi’am.

 Another view of this ruin:

-On the right is a view of the fortress from the west side, with the three storey building seen on the closer side.
+Below is a view of the fortress from the west side, with the three story building seen on the closer side.
 The entrance to the halls is marked with a yellow square.

-The photo below shows the entrance to the halls on the north west side.
+The photo shows the entrance to the halls on the north west side.

 The vaulted halls were the basement of the residential quarters of Qal’at Jiddin – the fortress of Judin.

 The roof above the halls rest on 15 square pillars, and are supported by the arches.
 The National Park authority and the IAA performed a conservation project of this beautiful colonnaded hall.

 An opening in the south western side lets in light into the vaulted halls:

 (d) : Second floor on the west side

 The second story above the vaulted halls included a mosque on the south side and a bathhouse on the west side.
 In this photo is the entrance to the mosque on the left.

 Another view of the entrance to the mosque is in the following photo.
 Above this building is the third level of the 18th Century castle.